laravel-ja/ja-docs-8.x/original-en/migrations.md

 You should commit your database schema file to source control so that other new developers on your team may quickly create your application's initial database structure.

 > {note} Migration squashing is only available for the MySQL, PostgreSQL, and SQLite databases.
-Of course, you may not use a MySQL / PostgreSQL database dump in combination with an in-memory SQLite database during testing.
+However, database dumps may not be restored to in-memory SQLite databases.

 <a name="migration-structure"></a>
 ## Migration Structure